Download: ECOEC 2018 report [PDF, 1047 KB]

 The common ground for ECOEC was the understanding that today we are facing deep,

-domination of humanity, and the attempt to dominate nature.
+intertwined, social and ecological crises that are rooted in the problem of the socialdomination of humanity, and the attempt to dominate nature.
 In facing these problems, we are called to meet two important challenges.
 First, we must cope with the symptoms of a society built on domination and the many forms of oppression that characterise it.

 Second, we must offer a reconstructive and revolutionary path in order to develop a truly